MichalMartinek/Sokoban/SKBCore.package/SKBTile.class/README.md

 This class represents simple tile in game

-Variable tileType contains #SKBWall, #SKBAir or #SKBLocation and determines if is tile passable
+Variable tileType contains #SKBWall, #SKBAir or #SKBCrateSlot and determines if is tile passable

 Variable entity contains information on current entity located on specific tile.
 (Returns nil if empty or instance of SKBEntity)
 Variable position contains information about tile position within a level.